 Admissible studies to prove the nursing benefit

-Manufacturers must present comparative studies in order to prove the nursing benefit.
-These are usually retrospective comparative studies, including retrospective studies with interindividual comparisons.
+In order to demonstrate the nursing benefits, manufacturers must submit comparative studies.
+These may also be retrospective comparative studies, including retrospective studies with intra-individual comparisons.

-Alternatively, prospective comparative studies are also permissible, particularly if no suitable data are available to enable a meaningful retrospective comparison and no sufficient interindividual comparability can be achieved.
+Alternatively, prospective studies—and particularly randomized controlled trials—are recommended due to their high level of validity.
 The studies should be conducted in Germany.
-If this is not possible, transferability to the German healthcare context must be demonstrated.
+If this is not possible, their applicability to the German healthcare context must be demonstrated.

 3.2 Application